mitodl/release-script/README.md

 https://docs.python.org/3.6/distutils/setupscript.html#meta-data
 1. Check the version number in ``setup.py``.
 It should be the same as the release number.

-Do a test run with the pypittest repository:
+Do a test run with the pypitest repository:

     python setup.py sdist upload -r pypitest